USAF Heartland of America Band cancels 2020 holiday concert series

-The United States Air Force Heartland of America Band has canceled their December 2020 “Sounds of the Season” holiday concert series due to lingering health concerns surrounding the coronavirus.
+The United States Air Force Heartland of America Band has canceled its December 2020 “Sounds of the Season” holiday concert series due to lingering health concerns surrounding the coronavirus.

-“We waited as long as we could, hoping that conditions regarding the pandemic would improve,” Chief Master Sergeant Jeremy Remley said in a press release.

 People are also reading…

-Learn more about the video presentation by visiting: heartlandofamericaband.af.mil or search for USAF Heartland of America Band on social media using the handle: @AFheartlandband.
+Learn more about the video presentation by visiting: www.heartlandofamericaband.af.mil or search for USAF Heartland of America Band on social media using the handle: @AFheartlandband.